osmond/daniel-game/README.md

 To introduce new themes, add a realm object with its associated `themeClass` in `src/data/realms.js` and provide the corresponding CSS rules in the stylesheet.

+## Acknowledgments

+I want to give a special shout-out to [Andrew Steinheiser](https://github.com/ASteinheiser) and all of the [React RPG](https://github.com/ASteinheiser/react-rpg.com) contributors.
+Without their hard work and generosity in open sourcing the original project, this customized version wouldn't exist.

 ## Contributors